 Congress passed the ERISA law which provided federal law to cover this situation with one set of rules and with one set common procedures to apply.

 Unfortunately, because most of the ERISA bill was drafted to address issues related to pension plans, the law did very little to specifically regulate other employee benefits provided through insurance policies.
-However Congress made clear that the Department of Labor in the Secretary of Treasury to both issue regulations and that the courts should fill in gaps in law.
-Unfortunately after 40 years the courts have filled in those gaps in the law to put more duties and responsibilities on employers.
+However, Congress made clear that the Department of Labor in the Secretary of Treasury to both issue regulations and that the courts should fill in gaps in the law.
+Unfortunately after 40 years, the courts have filled in those gaps in the law to put more duties and responsibilities on employers.

 What does it mean to be an ERISA fiduciary?

 Congress enacted ERISA to protect the interests of participants, and their beneficiaries, from abuses in the administration and investment of private retirement plans and employee welfare plans. “…ERISA established minimum standards for the vesting of benefits, funding of benefits, carrying out fiduciary responsibilities, reporting to the government, and making disclosure to participants.”
 Donovan v.
 Dillingham, 688 F.2d 1367, 1370 (11th Cir.
 1982).
 (See also: 29 U.S.C. § 1001 (a); Leigh v.
 Engle, 727 F.2d 113, 139 (7th Cir.
 1984.))